Stepan Chubenko: Investigation to Chubenko's murder

-Honoring Memorial
+Legacy

 In honor of Stepan Chubenko, an annual football tournament is held in Kramatorsk.

-On 8 May 2016 the title Hero of Ukraine were posthumously given to his parents, Stalina and Viktor, his father.
+On 8 May 2016 the title "People's Hero of Ukraine" were posthumously given to his parents, Stalina and Viktor, his father.

 On 21 November 2016, a memorial plaque was unveiled at the school where Chubenko studied.

 On 23 September 2017, a memorial plaque to Chubenko was unveiled at the entrance to the Avangard Stadium in Kramatorsk.

 Since 2019 publishing house Tempora holds a yearly children literary competition named after Stepan Chubenko.

 On 24 July 2021 the 21st Territorial Defence Battalion "Sarmat" named one of its combat vehicles after Chubenko.

-A monument to Stepan Chubenko was unveiled in Kramatorsk in early December 2021.
+A monument to Chubenko was unveiled in Kramatorsk in early December 2021.
 Kramatorsk sculptor, Ihor Nesterenko worked on the project of the monument.
 Chubenko was depicted in full length with a ball in his hands, in the form of a team with the emblem of the Kramatorsk football club "Avangard" and with the first number.